amethyst/rfcs/rfcs/0000-state-separation.md

 where
     Self: Sized,
 {
-    /// The storage used for storing callbacks for the given state. type Storage: Default + StateStorage<Self, E>;
+    /// The storage used for storing handlers for the given state. type Storage: Default + StateStorage<Self, E>;
 }